AGPPDX/hello-world/README.md

 # hello-world
-First GitHub repository for AGPPDX.
+This is the first GitHub repository for AGPPDX.
+I'm taking a Data Science Course through Coursera and all this is new for me!